Every Story Counts

 My Free to Be Me Space

-by SnK, about 1 month ago
+by SnK, 3 months ago

 I was the new kid, my dad had just been moved by the Navy to San Diego.
 Born on the east coast the differences between Charleston, SC and San Diego were enormous.
 My mom had her hands full figuring out this new place and helping my younger brother; and I wasn't really looking for parental oversight or assistance.
 The high school's "open" campus, lack of swipe ID badges, casual dress codes, and teachers in sandals... was a stark difference to what I was used to.
 The kids were nice, no more clique than any other school, but definitely into the...
 Continue reading